zettrik/ring_the_bell/README.md

   * sends button states to master

 #### Flashing the Firmware
-Easiest way ist to use the Arduino IDE.
+Easiest way of flashing is by using the Arduino IDE.
 Enhance it with the software from espressif to flash esp32 boards.

 * https://github.com/espressif/arduino-esp32